f4-u57/f4-u57.github.io/_posts/2025-10-19-polygod-writeup.md

 ## Exploit Overview

-1. Stage 1 shellcode to put a readable/writable address in `rdi` for an instruction that's executed in the next step.
+1. Stage 1 shellcode to put a readable/writable address in `rdi` for the instruction that's executed in the next step.
-2. The required HTTP spec ` /` is the machine code for the `and BYTE PTR [rdi], ch` x86_64 instruction.
+2. The required HTTP spec space followed by `/` is the machine code for the `and BYTE PTR [rdi], ch` x86_64 instruction.
-3. Stage 2 shellcode to subtract the stack pointer by some fixed offset to get to the location of the Stage 3 shellcode and jump to it.
+3. Stage 2 shellcode to subtract the stack pointer by some fixed offset to get to the location of the Stage 3 shellcode, then jump to it or within the NOPs sled.
 4. The remaining HTTP requests and Stage 3 shellcode

 The abstracted HTTP exploit request: